Osnabrück pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Osnabrück?

-On 25 June 2026, Grass is the dominant pollen source in Osnabrück. alder, birch, hazel, cypress, and willow are not currently active.
+On 16 July 2026, Artemisia is the dominant pollen source in Osnabrück. cypress and grass are also present but at lower levels. willow, alder, birch, and hazel are not currently active.

 When is pollen season in Osnabrück?